 Basically, in India, weddings are of their own kind, unique and graceful in every aspect filled with ancient traditions which bind two individuals with a sacred knot for the next seven lives.

-In diversified Indian customs, there has been an age old testimony of people from different caste and languages observing different sets of traditions on their wedding functions.
-These have been in existence since ages without anyone having the least inkling as to why such a folklore exists.
+In diversified Indian customs, there has been an age-old testimony of people from different caste and languages observing different sets of traditions on their wedding functions.
+These have been in existence for ages without anyone having the least inkling as to why such a folklore exists.

 Significance and Origin of Mangal Dosha

 According to Hindu mythology and astrological philosophies, Mangal Dosha occurs when Mangal or the planet Mars is placed in the 1st, 2nd, 4th, 7th, 8th, or 12th house of rising chart.
 A child is born in this particular condition turns out to be a Manglik by birth.